wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 - Milo mentioned three areas in which performance is important: bulk import, modeling training, and score function latency.

+- If a user specifies that the maximum number of versions for a given locality group is only one, and if we choose to have one C* table per locality group, we can use a _slightly_ different layout for the C* table for that locality group

 ### Resource management